Crystal Pepsi: Reception

+Revival

+In 2005, a similarly transparent Pepsi cola was launched in Mexico and sold for a limited time as Pepsi Clear.
+On August 22, 2008, PepsiCo filed for trademarks in the United States on the product names "Pepsi Clear" and "Diet Pepsi Clear", but both were soon abandoned.
+Pepsi Clear was later released in Thailand in 2025, but as a zero sugar clear cola.
+In September 2019, a clear cola drink called Pepsi Nex II was launched in Japan by the local distributor, Suntory.
+This occurred not long after the local release of Coca-Cola Clear.

-In September 2014, following a Facebook campaign by consumers, The Coca-Cola Company reintroduced the soft drink Surge, leading to speculation in the public and media about the return of Crystal Pepsi.
-In March 2015, an online grassroots campaign to bring back Crystal Pepsi began.
+In March 2015, an online grassroots campaign began to bring back Crystal Pepsi, encouraged by a similar campaign that made The Coca-Cola Company reintroduce Surge in the United States.
 The following month, a second, separate petition was led by an online competitive eating personality, Kevin Strahle, also known as The L.A.
-Beast, who had made a 2013 viral video of himself drinking a 1990s vintage bottle of Crystal Pepsi.
-This generated enough interest for a telephone and email campaign, garnering around 37,000 Change.org petition signatures, tens of thousands of Twitter, YouTube, and Instagram tagged comments, 15 billboards erected around the Los Angeles area, and a commitment to ride a mobile billboard truck at Pepsi's headquarters in Purchase, New York with a gathering of supporters at a park nearby on June 15 and 16, 2015.
+Beast, who had made a 2013 viral video of himself drinking a vintage bottle of Crystal Pepsi.
+This generated enough interest for a telephone and email campaign, garnering around 37,000 Change.org petition signatures, tens of thousands of tagged comments on social media, 15 billboards erected around the Los Angeles area, and a commitment to ride a mobile billboard truck at PepsiCo's headquarters in Purchase, New York with a gathering of supporters at a park nearby on June 15 and 16, 2015.

 The interest from this campaign led to an official response to Strahle by PepsiCo on June 8, 2015: "We've had customers ask us to bring back their favorite products before, but never with your level of enthusiasm and humor.
 We're lucky to have a Pepsi superfan like you on our side.
 We definitely hear you and your followers and we think you'll all be happy with what's in store.
 Stay tuned."
-In mid-2016, Crystal Pepsi was released across the United States and Canada, promoted with a retro styled website and marketing video, including The Crystal Pepsi Trail browser game as an officially licensed parody of the classic The Oregon Trail.
+A year later, PepsiCo officially brought back Crystal Pepsi for a limited time, beginning on July 11, 2016 in Canada and August 8 in America.
+It was promoted with a retro styled website and marketing video, including The Crystal Pepsi Trail browser game as an officially licensed parody of the classic The Oregon Trail.
+PepsiCo brought the product back again as part of the drink's 30th anniversary in 2022 with a total of 300 units given away as part of a competition.